“No Good” cover by Hidden Citizens feat. Rånya

 Ok maybe more salty than I remember. . .Nope, that’s just my blood.

-She strode away, her fabulous boots clacking on the metal floor.
+She kicked his blaster out of reach and strode away, her fabulous boots clacking on the metal floor.
 She sat in the cockpit, and he could just about make out her face, the colors of the battle outside reflected on her perfect skin.
 He could read her as no one else could, just as she could him.

 “I have an idea,” she said slowly, but he’d already seen it cross her mind.